ashleve/lightning-hydra-template/README.md

 **Why you should use it:**

-- To my knowledge, it's one of the most convenient all-in-one technology stack for deep learning prototyping.
+- One of the most convenient all-in-one technology stacks for deep learning prototyping.
 - Allows you to rapidly iterate over new models and datasets.
 - A collection of best practices for efficient workflow and reproducibility.
 - Thoroughly commented - consider it an educational resource on various MLOps tools.